- Enquiries line

 Customer Service and contact

-- Our main Customer Service office on Welcome Road has now reopened for essential business from 8:30am - 4:30pm daily with the following social distancing measures in place until further notice:
+- Our main Customer Service office on Welcome Road is open for essential business from 8:30am - 4:30pm daily.

 - There is a range of services available online through karratha.wa.gov.au so please call our office to enquire if your service is available online prior to visiting the customer service office.